Canop/byo-graphql/README.md

 # How to use it

-The [github example](examples/github-stars/main.rs) demonstrates fetching the number of stars of a repository.
+The [github example](examples/github-stars/main.rs) demonstrates querying GitHub's GraphQL API to get the number of stars of a repository.

-You create a client, that you may keep and reuse:
+First create a client, that you may keep and reuse:

 ```rust
 let mut graphql_client = GraphqlClient::new("https://api.github.com/graphql")?;